Tarabin Bedouin: Land issues

-In the mid-1970s, Israel let the Negev Bedouin register their land claims and issued special land claim certificates that served as the basis for the "right of possession" later granted by the government.
-These certificates served as the base for paying compensations to some 5000 Negev Bedouin when, following the signing of the Treaty of Peace with Egypt, there was a need to move an airport from Sinai to a Bedouin locality.
+In the mid-1970s, Israel let the Negev Bedouins register their land claims, issuing special land claim certificates that served as the basis for a "right of possession" later granted by the government.
+These certificates served as the base for paying compensations to some 5000 Negev Bedouins when, following the signing of the Treaty of Peace with Egypt, the need came to move an airport from Sinai to a Bedouin locality.
 After negotiations, all the local land claim certificate holders received money compensations and moved to Bedouin townships, where they built new houses and started businesses.

-As of today, there is a problem of trespassing on state lands and building unrecognized Bedouin settlements having no municipal status and facing demolition orders, although all the Negev Bedouin have a permanent housing solution for them.
+According to the Israel Ministry of Foreign Affairs, there is a problem of trespassing on state lands, and of building unrecognized Bedouin settlements which have no municipal status and thus face demolition orders, although all the Negev Bedouins have a permanent housing solution for them.

 Attitude of Israeli authorities

-In 2011 the Prawer Commission published its suggestion for relocation 30.000-40.000 Bedouin to government-approved townships.
-This plan did not specify the means of doing it and has been criticized by the European Parliament.
-After prolonged negotiations three agreements were made between the state authorities and the Tarabin Bedouin.
+In 2011, the Prawer Commission published its suggestion to relocate 30.000-40.000 Bedouins to government-approved townships.
+This plan did not specify the means by which this would be done, and has been criticized by the European Parliament.
+After prolonged negotiations, three agreements were made between the state authorities and the Tarabin Bedouin.
 As a consequence, the remainder of this tribe voluntarily moved into a state build settlement of Tirabin al-Sana.

 A solar project

-In 2011 an Israeli solar energy company Arava Power signed a contract with the Tarabin tribe in the Negev Desert to build a solar installation.
-The company is negotiating with the government a 30% of Israel's guaranteed solar power feed-in tariff caps set apart just for the Bedouin people.
-A plan for a photovoltaic solar installation was approved by Ministry of Interior's Southern Regional Planning and Building Committee in September 2011.
+In 2011, an Israeli solar energy company Arava Power signed a contract with the Tarabin tribe in the Negev Desert, to build a solar installation.
+The company is negotiating with the government some 30% of Israel's guaranteed solar power feed-in tariff caps, set apart just for the Bedouin people.
+A plan for a photovoltaic solar installation was approved by the Ministry of Interior's Southern Regional Planning and Building Committee, in September 2011.